 Director, Government Affairs

-As part of the Associations senior staff and direct ambassador of the Executive Leadership Team (ELT), the Director, Southern California Government Affairs will promote a culture of high performance and continuous improvement that values learning including the development of staff using a supportive and collaborative approach.
-The Director is also, responsible for establishing and monitoring staff development goals through assigning accountability by setting objectives, establishing priorities and following up accordingly.
+As part of the Association’s senior staff and a direct ambassador of the Executive Leadership Team (ELT), the Director will promote a culture of high performance and continuous improvement that values learning and growth.
+This includes the development and mentoring of staff using a supportive and collaborative approach.
+The Director is also responsible for setting and monitoring staff development goals, assigning accountability, establishing priorities, and following up to ensure objectives are met.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: Include the following (Other duties may be assigned):

-• Responsible for developing and implementing strategic initiatives, policy positions and execution of tactics to influence within the Southern California region.
+• Responsible for developing and implementing strategic initiatives, policy positions and execution of tactics to influence within the Northern California region.

-• Responsible for developing & expanding key relationships with decision-makers, policymakers, municipalities, and state, and local elected officials.
+• Responsible for developing & expanding key relationships with decision-makers, owners, agencies, and local elected officials in Northern California.

 • Responsible for coordinating & staffing agency liaison meetings: